-Primary Nursery Areas are designated by the North Carolina Marine Fisheries Commission and are defined by North Carolina as tidal saltwaters that provide essential habitat for the early development of commercially important fish and shellfish (http://www.ncfisheries.net/rules.htm, 15 NC Administrative Code 3B .1405).
+Primary Nursery Areas are designated by the North Carolina Marine Fisheries Commission and are defined by North Carolina as tidal saltwaters that provide essential habitat for the early development of commercially important fish and shellfish (15A NCAC 03B .1405).
 Many fish species undergo initial post-larval development in the areas.
-PNAs would not be expected to be directly affected by implementing the proposed project since no PNAs are located in the project area.
-The Molasses, Coward, and Smokehouse Creeks PNA is located west of the Battery Island Channel, but at least 3,500 ft away from its nearest point, and no widening is proposed on the west side of the channel.
+PNAs would not be expected to be affected by implementing the proposed project since no PNAs are located in the project area.
+The Molasses, Coward, and Smokehouse Creeks PNAs are located west of the Battery Island Channel, but at least 3,500 feet away from its nearest point, and no widening is proposed on the west side of the channel.